t-freger/ram/docs/docs/administration/system-settings.md

 ## Storage Template

-Immich supports a custom [Storage Template](/docs/administration/storage-template).
+ram supports a custom [Storage Template](/docs/administration/storage-template).
 Learn more about this feature and its configuration [here](/docs/administration/storage-template).

 ## Theme Settings